a-maystorov/product-feedback-app/README.md

 ### What I learned

-This was a very fun project to build and the whole process was a huge learning experience, from managing state, conditional rendering, passing props, routing, working with arrays and so much more.
-I would need to write a full blog post about every single detail. 😆
+This was a fun project to build, and the whole process was a huge learning experience, from managing state, conditional rendering, passing props, routing, working with arrays, and more.
+I would need to write an entire blog post about every single detail. 😆

-Throughout the project one piece of code that I am very happy how it worked out and pround of is the way I handled sorting the suggestions by category and other criteria:
+Throughout the project, one piece of code that I am pleased with how it worked out and proud of is the way I handled sorting the suggestions by category and other criteria:

-- **Note: I am not sure if this is the most optimal or efficient way to solve this problem but this was what I was able to come up with and I stuck with it... 😅**
+- **Note: I am not sure if this is the most optimal or efficient way to solve this problem, but this was what I was able to come up with, and I stuck with it... 😅**

 ```js
 const [currentCategory, setCurrentCategory] = useState('all');